easybuilders/easybuild/docs/Unit-tests.rst

 At the time of writing (EasyBuild v2.0), more than 250 tests were implemented, organised in 28 subgroups.

-Running the full EasyBuild framework unit test suite takes about 15-40 minutes, depending on your system resoures and testing configuration (see for example https://jenkins1.ugent.be/view/EasyBuild/).
+Running the full EasyBuild framework unit test suite takes about 15-40 minutes, depending on your system resources and testing configuration (see for example https://jenkins1.ugent.be/view/EasyBuild/).

 easyblocks unit tests